pstahmer/dnd/bard.md

   3. Believes most elves change professions and expertise because they either find the craft they love, or get bored and move on.
 Believes he has figured out the solution: Make complete and utter confidence in yourself the cornerstone of everything, and find entertainment in your own actions as much as possible.
 2. Alignment: Neutral - Mostly out for himself or the benefit of his reputation, but doesn't try to actively harm others beyond lightening their coin purses.
 3. Backstory: Starting ~200y ago
-Grew up around humans in Neverwinter, and not exactly with their support.
+Grew up around humans in Luskan, and not exactly with their support.
 Spent a good chunk of his youth running around the streets unsupervised, and developed a penchant for street games and gambling.
 Once he discovered his talent for magic he figured out little ways to... swing the odds in his own favor.
 A few failed attempts at this also taught him the value of subtlety in his use of spells.
 While trying to hide that you manipulated the game is obvious, he also learned not roll perfectly if decent is all that's needed to win the round.

 Once he started having more than a few coins to his name at any given time he started working on how he presented himself.
 At first it started as a bit of a joke to himself about looking a part that nobody would ever see him in, but he noticed that the treatment he got from others changed as rapidly as his wardrobe and cleanliness.
 He also noticed that along with this change in perceived prestige came the ability to get into games that occasionally gambled gold instead of bronze and silver.
 It also became a bit harder to cheat at these, but luck and skill were never lacking in Yoreel's life and  he still won more than he lost.

 After a time doing that he realized he'd accrued enough money to look more like a wealthy merchant, and it turned out that when he joined a new table to play at dice or cards folks seemed to have already been assuming he was either a new merchant in town or minor nobility in from the countryside.
 While he didn't know how to fake either of those yet, he quickly realized that being more judicious with his words made others both more interested, and less inquisitive.
 At least to his face.
 And being a high elf didn't hurt either since they were common enough to be unremarkable, but secluded enough that he didn't need to worry overly much about running into them at predominantly human tables.

 ~150y ago
 All these lessons learned, he decided it was time to try his hand at a fresh start.
 If he could convince folks in the city he spent his life growing up in that he was a man of importance, how hard could it be to convince a bunch of total strangers?
-He figured Waterdeep was a city that had to be as rich in coin as it was in adventurers, and was a good place to head next.
+He figured Neverwinter was a city that had to be as rich in coin as it was in adventurers, and was a good place to head next.
 That journey ended up proving to be where he learned about elves, armies, and just how long the memories of elves can be.

 Almost immediately upon setting out on the high road he came across an army encampment.
 Remembering how much soldiers and guards like to dice he figured it was as good a place as any to stock up on a bit more coin before continuing his journey.
 Plus dicing is fun whether it's for a gold or a copper.
 And if the soldiers believed silver as rich as he could afford to go they'd think him mostly unremarkable.
 What he didn't realize until the guards were already waving him in was that this particular army was almost entirely elven.
 Nobody seemed to think much of a well dressed elf entering camp, so he decided to look around a bit more, and after buying a few soldiers some ale gathered that this army was being put together to hunt down orcs.